IoT Application Development Company

 Operational dashboards and alerts

-Real-time dashboards designed for the operational staff who act on device data, not for executives reviewing reports, but for the operations manager who needs to see which units are out of threshold right now, the fleet dispatcher watching 200 vehicle positions update every 30 seconds, and the field engineer diagnosing why one sensor on a production line has drifted.
-Live maps using Mapbox or Google Maps for location-aware fleet views, time-series trend charts for sensor reading history, threshold-based alert banners for exception queues, and configurable alert rules per device type, site, or operating condition.
-Alert routing sends SMS via Twilio, email, or Slack notifications to the right role based on severity and equipment type.
-Mobile-responsive dashboards let field teams access real-time status without returning to a desktop.
+Real-time dashboards designed for the operational staff who act on device data, not executives reviewing reports: the operations manager who needs to see which units are out of threshold right now, the dispatcher watching vehicle positions update every 30 seconds, and the field engineer diagnosing a drifting sensor.
+Live maps, time-series trend charts, threshold alert banners, and configurable alert rules per device type, with alert routing by severity via SMS, email, or Slack, and mobile-responsive access for field teams.

 Industrial IoT and SCADA integration